Home

 5. In Modules click Configure Native Modules link.

-6. Register module for corresponding platform or both by clicking Register and choosing path to the module.
+6. Register module for the corresponding platform or both by clicking Register and choosing the path to the module.
 Even if you register both modules only one module will be used, either 64 or 32 bit, depending on your platform.
-Do not check the checkbox for the modules, you will enable the module later, at site level.
+Do not check the checkbox for the modules, you will enable the module later, at the site level.

 8. 8.
 Select WebDAVmodule and click Edit.
 In Edit Module Mapping dialog click Request Restrictions….
-In Request Restrictions dialog select Verbs tab.
+In Request Restrictions dialog, select Verbs tab.
 Add POST verb to the list of allowed verbs.
-Finally click OK in Request Restrictions and Edit Module Mapping dialogs.
+Finally, click OK in Request Restrictions and Edit Module Mapping dialogs.

 9. Go to Website on which Microsoft IIS WebDAV Extension is enabled.
 Select Modules, click Open Feature link.